 To fix the ERR_CACHE_MISS error in Google Chrome, refer to the possible solutions laid out below.

 There are times when some data in the browser is conflicting with the loading of the website and triggers errors like ERR_CACHE_MISS.
 And so you can try to clear your browser’s data.
 This might be a very basic solution but oftentimes it works in fixing this kind of error in Google Chrome.
 Follow the steps below to clear the data in your browser.

 You can also try using the Developer tools in Google Chrome to help you fix the ERR_CACHE_MISS error.
 Refer to the steps below to do so.

-Resetting Winsock, TCP/IP and flushing DNS might help you resolve ERR_CACHE_MISS error.
+Resetting Winsock, TCP/IP, and flushing DNS might help you resolve the ERR_CACHE_MISS error.
 To do so, follow these steps: